vapor-ware/synse-server/proposals/v3/api.md

 Check the state and status of a write transaction.

+The *transaction_id* parameter can be either the primary write transaction id, or the id of an individual device write.

+When a primary write transaction id is provided, the return state and status are an aggregate of all component device writes, where both state and status contain the "least complete" value from their component device writes.
+That is to say, if a write contained two device writes, one of which was complete and the other was pending, the overall state and status returned would be that of the pending device write.
+If *any* component write fails, the primary write will resolve to an error state/status.

+When a component device write transaction id is provided, the return state will be that of the device write.

-If no transaction ID is given, a list of all cached transactions, sorted by transaction ID (the `id` response field), is returned.
+If no transaction ID is given, a list of all cached primary transaction IDs, sorted by transaction ID (the `id` response field), is returned.
 The length of time that a transaction is cached is configurable (see the Synse Server [configuration documentation]()).

+If the provided transaction ID does not exist, an error is returned.

 #### URI Parameters